plone/documentation/intro/index.rst

 It has been translated into more than 40 languages, and is developed with an unflinching emphasis on usability and standards compliance.

 **Need a CMS that integrates** with Active Directory, Salesforce, LDAP, SQL, Web Services.
 LDAP or Oracle?
 Plone does.
 Need to be sure your website is accessible?
-Plone meets or exceeds US Government 508 and W3C's WAI-AA standards.
+Plone meets or exceeds US Government 508 and the WCAG 2.0 standards.

 **Worried about security?** As an open source product, a large number of developers frequently scrutinize the code for any potential security issues.
 This proactive approach is better than the wait-and-see approach in proprietary software that relies on keeping security issues a secret instead of resolving them outright.